 If you get that information, how will it affect the decisions you make, or the actions you take?

 I call this the ‘doctors’ rule’.
 If the information won’t affect either of these, how valuable is it?
 In particular, does its value exceed the cost of gathering and assimilating it?
 So, always ask: ‘What will you do with the knowledge?’

 You may choose to impose your influence on what you tell your audience, but only they know best how they like to assimilate and understand your information.
-So consult your reporting stakeholders (governance, team and wider stakeholders) on the style of report they want, and how you will distribute it.
+So consult your reporting stakeholders (governance, team, and wider stakeholders) on the style of the report they want, and how you will distribute it.